 PURPOSE:

-The NRC requires that licensees develop a Fundamental Nuclear Material Control (FNMC) Plan describing how the performance objectives and system features and capabilities delineated in 10 CFR Part 74 will be met.
+The NRC requires that licensees subject to Subparts C, D, or E of 10 CFR Part 74 develop a Fundamental Nuclear Material Control (FNMC) Plan describing how the performance objectives and system features and capabilities delineated in 10 CFR Part 74 will be met.
 For this reason, it is vital that MC&A inspectors gain a detailed knowledge of the contents of a licensee’s FNMC Plan.
 This guide will provide MC&A inspectors with the detailed knowledge of the contents of an FNMC Plan, the location of the applicable information and requirements for specific topics, and how to apply the requirements.

 COMPETENCY AREAS: TECHNICAL AREA EXPERTISE REGULATORY FRAMEWORK